microsoft/vscode-chrome-debug/CONTRIBUTING.md

 ## Testing
 There is a set of mocha tests which can be run with `gulp test` or with the `test` launch config.
 Also run `gulp tslint` to check your code against our tslint rules.

+See the project under testapp/ for a bunch of test scenarios crammed onto one page.